 Over 1.3 million EVs manufactured and shipped worldwide.

-US EV market share of approximately 80 percent.
+US EV market share estimated at around 80 percent for certain segments.

 -